 - Option to earn a second Fire/Medic Associates Degree

-- Free room and board at one of our three fire stations.
+- Free room and board at one of our four fire stations.

 - Paid stipends for EMS hours – $140/week